f5devcentral/f5-asm-lx/README.md

 3. Security Policy Child With Parent: curl --insecure -d '{ "policyvcsname": "<https://URL_to_policy.XML>", "policyname": "<policy name>", "policyparentname": "<parent policy name>" }' -H "Content-Type: application/json" -H "Authorization: Basic <auth_hash>" -X POST https://<bigipaddress>/mgmt/shared/workers/opt-policy

-- Replace "<bigipaddress>" with ASM mgmt IP and "<auth_hash>" with user basic authorization string
+- Replace "bigipaddress" with ASM mgmt IP and "<auth_hash>" with user basic authorization string
-- Replace "<policy name>" with the ASM policy name that will be exported to the VCS
+- Replace "policy name" with the ASM policy name that will be exported to the VCS
 - Replace "<parent policy name>" with the ASM policy name that will be exported to the VCS